UNINETTSigma2/documentation/jobs/choosing-memory-settings.md

 Speaking of right partition, one way to get more memory if a node is not enough is to spread the job over several nodes by asking for more cores than needed.
-But this comes at the price of paying for more resources, queuing longer, and again blocking others.
+But this comes at the price of paying for more resources, queuing longer, and possibly blocking others.
 A good alternative for jobs that need a lot of memory is often to get access to "highmem" nodes which are designed for jobs with high memory demand.